WWE Elimination Chamber 2019: Start time, how to watch, full match card and more

-The WWE Elimination Chamber 2019 happens this Sunday, Feb.
-17 in Houston, Texas.
-Elimination Chamber 2019 is the continuation of Wrestlemania season, which began last month at the Royal Rumble and culminates with Wrestlemania 35 on April 7 in New Jersey.
+The WWE Elimination Chamber 2019 happens today in Houston, Texas.
+Elimination Chamber 2019 is the continuation of Wrestlemania season, which began last month at the Royal Rumble and culminates at Wrestlemania 35 on April 7 in New Jersey.
 The 2019 Elimination Chamber will also crown the first ever WWE Women's Tag-Team Champions.
 Check out the specific start times as well as the current match card below.
 We'll continue to fill it in as more matches are added.

 Be sure to also check out CBS Sports' coverage of Elimination Chamber and their predictions.